497 Main Road

 Pearce, F. (2002).
 "Green Foundations."
 New Scientist 175(2351): 39-40.

 Liska, M. and A. Al-Tabbaa (2009).
 "Ultra-green construction: reactive MgO masonry products."
 Waste and Resource Management 162(4): 185-196.

-We are constantly updating web pages, writing papers and preparing presentations as there is so much to communicate and so much misinformation to correct.
-We take responsibility in relation to some of this misinformation as we were wrong in the early stages about strength and the carbonates that form for example.
-Please be cautioned that we have since made many corrections.
+We are constantly updating web pages, writing papers and preparing presentations as there is so much to communicate.
+Contradictions may occur because over time we have changed our ideas a little.
+We have made many corrections but not perhaps found everything that need to be changed.
 Our web pages have usually the most up to date and certainly much more authoritative about our cements than other sources.
-Also be cautioned that original papers and presentations have not be altered however there are most likely later versions on the same or a similar subject with more correct information.
+Also be cautioned that original papers and presentations have not been altered however there are most likely later versions on the same or a similar subject with more correct information.
 Please refer to and quote only more recent papers!

-Permission has been given for copyrighted material on this web site to be republished on the Wikipedia web site under their GFDL.
+Permission has been given for copyrighted material on this web site to be republished on Researchgate and Wikipedia web site under their GFDL.
 For information regarding our copyright please go to our legal notices page.